 Sherrardspark Wood, Welwyn Garden City

 This is a particularly large woodland to get lost in, despite its location within walking distance of Welwyn Garden City town centre.
 Like Post Wood in Ware and Panshanger in Hertford, this is a good option if you’re after a car-free bluebell day trip.

 Pryor’s Wood, Stevenage

 Stevenage gets a bad rap but it has hidden gems of brilliance.
-We love the town’s museum and I’m looking forward to escaping the endless roundabouts and soulless shopping centres for a stroll amid the bluebells at this lovely sounding nature reserve.
+We love the town’s museum and the amazing green spaces which are spread across the town.